ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	Elastic IP address(EIP) will actually remain associated with your instance even after stopping it. if it is an EC2-Classic instance, its Elastic IP address is disassociated from the instance. if it is an EC2-VPC instance, the Elastic IP address remains associated.
+	ENI will stay attached even if you stopped your EC2 instance.

 **add an existing EC2 instance to an Auto Scaling group**
 	 \- The instance is in the **`running`** state.